purecloudlabs/fixtable-ember/README.md

 See a live demo here:
 [http://mypurecloud.github.io/fixtable-ember/](http://mypurecloud.github.io/fixtable-ember/)

 (Note: The source for the gh-pages site can be found in this repo's tests/dummy/app directory in the master branch.
-The code in the actual gh-pages branch is less helpful as a reference, since the files have been minified and concatenated.)
+If you're curious for code examples, the master branch is a better source, since the code in the actual gh-pages branch has been minified and concatenated.)

 ## Basic Usage

 ### Getting Started

 Install this addon in your app using `npm install --save fixtable-ember`.

-*Disclaimer: The command above actually won't work yet because this addon is currently still under development and hasn't yet been published to NPM.
-If you'd like to test this addon while it's still being developed, you can point directly to the Git repository in your package.json.
-To do that, use the command `npm install --save git://github.com/MyPureCloud/fixtable-ember.git#master`.
-This will install the addon at the current state of the master branch.*

 This addon creates a new component that you can use in your templates: `fixtable-grid`